 Almost no one remembers to buy tomato paste.
 It’s one of those pantry items that you take for granted, assuming that there will always be a few cans hidden somewhere in the deepest recesses of your cabinetry.
 You think you have tomato paste, but then, right when you need it, you discover that it’s gone.

 Unfortunately, there is no blanket replacement for tomato paste, because it all depends on what you’re using it for.
 Tomatoes are naturally high in glutamates, so when reduced down into a paste you end up with a burgundy-colored umami concentrate that can add a big wallop of savory flavor to anything you’re making.
-It can instantly give soups, stews and sauces that “simmered all day long” taste most of us don’t have the time to achieve, or add a certain X-factor to sautés, sandwiches, salad dressings—pretty much all the “S” foods.
+It can instantly give soups, stews, and sauces a “simmered all day long” taste that most of us don’t have the time to achieve, or add a certain X-factor to sautés, sandwiches, salad dressings—pretty much all the “S” foods.

 Once it’s reduced to a fifth of its original volume, you’ll have made your own tomato paste—but now you’ve got a half used can of tomatoes you have nothing to do with.
 This is why I recommend using this method if you’re making some sort of tomato-based sauce, or a big pot of something that needs a good amount of simmering, like soup or chili.
 Just go ahead and dump the whole can in there to reduce, because dishes like these really don’t need tight measurements.
 A little extra tomato paste really can only make things taste even better than your original recipe.